LukasB97/ORCA/README.md

         gets anchored at 0 dB, in order not to introduce distortion.
 The complete curve is shifted, so the relative differences between EQ points are preserved. max_boost=10: the maximum dB boost that will be applied when set_max_zero=False.
+        Must have at most one decimal place to match the exported GraphicEQ gains.
         weighting_fun: function that applies weighting based on smoothing factor and frequency

 ## Development